In this Q/A information guide, let's compare prism scope VS red dot sight

 If you are using a optic for professional duty use, a red dot sight is the way to go.

-Why Can’t A Magnifier Work With A Prism Scope?
+Why Can't A Magnifier Work With A Prismatic Sight?

 Fact - Prism scope CAN work with a magnifier only if the diopter adjustments on BOTH optics are properly set.

-However, the reason why people say they don't work together is because if you remove the magnifier, then the prism scope's diopter is no longer properly set to the naked eye.
+However, the reason why people say they don't work together is that if you remove the magnifier, then the prism scope's diopter is no longer properly set to the naked eye.

-Does Red Dot With A Magnifier Reduces Parallax At Longer Ranges?
+Does A Red Dot Sight With A Magnifier Reduce Parallax At Longer Ranges?